In this guide we will learn how to install and configure MariaDB on FreeBSD.

 Run the security script:

 This will take you through a series of prompts where you can make some changes to your MariaDB installation’s security options.
-The first prompt will ask you to enter the current database root password.
-Since we have not set one up yet, press ENTER
+The first prompt asks for the current database root password.
+A fresh install from ports does not have one, so press ENTER to indicate “none”.

 Testing MariaDB